Table of Contents

 GOOD THING about this Declaration is that the preceding code works, even though the function is defined below the code that uses it.

-is needed, while the others function Declaration needs.
+AND, in this case, no ; is needed, while the others function Declaration needs.

 Arrow Functions